nixcodeit/nixcode-ai/.nixcode/init.md

 All tools implement the `Tool` trait defined in `tools/mod.rs`, which provides a standardized interface for tool registration, schema definition, and execution.

+#### Tool Configuration
+The tool system supports configurable tool availability through user configuration files.
+Users can:
+- Enable or disable all tools by default using the `tools.enabled` setting
+- Override specific tools individually using `tools.overrides.<tool_name>` settings

+Configuration can be applied at two levels:
+1. **Global**: `~/.config/nixcode-ai/config.toml` for user-wide settings
+2. **Project**: `.nixcode/config.toml` within a project for project-specific settings

+An example configuration file is available at `.nixcode/config.example.toml`.

 ## Workflow

 1. **User Input Flow**: